Torrance DUI Attorney Wins .12 Breath Test Case With Forensic Evidence and Rising BAC Defense

 As a result of this forensic testimony, the DMV set aside the license suspension and took no action against the client’s commercial driving privilege.

-Torrance DUI Attorney, Matthew Ruff has nearly 20 experience defending drivers accused of all alcohol related offenses.
+Torrance DUI Attorney, Matthew Ruff has over 30 years experience defending drivers accused of all alcohol related offenses.
 This case represents one of many legal defenses that can be utilized in a criminal or administrative proceeding.

 A Criminal Defense Attorney research and make that decision ahead of perfect place to start if you are a member,they are not all equal. criminal defense are defensive shooting incident.